gitter-badger/cecil/docs/InstallCecilService.md

 # Cecil AWS Setup (AWS CLI)

+This step will create the following resources on your AWS account:

+* An IAM User that the Cecil process will use (CecilRootUser)
+* Assign policies to the CecilRootUser
+    * STSAssumeRole
+    * Access to the CecilQueue SQS queue
+    * The ability to subscribe to SNS
+* An SQS queue to receive CloudWatch Events (CecilQueue)

 This assumes you already have keys to access your root AWS account to create this stack.

 ```